Radonirinaunimi/Radonirinaunimi/README.md

 <img align="right" src="https://github.com/Radonirinaunimi/Style-Transfer/blob/master/imgs/styled_image.jpg" width="36%"/>

 <p align="justify">
-My name is Tanjona Rabemananjara but you can just call me Tanjona.
-I am currently a PhD candidate in Theoretical Physics at the <a target="_blank" href="https://www.unimi.it/en">Università degli Studi di Milano</a> working as a part of the <a target="_blank" href="n3pdf.mi.infn.it/">N3PDF</a>.
-My main research interests lie in the area of the theory of strong interactions and Machine Learning.
+My name is Tanjona.
+I am currently a PhD candidate in Theoretical Physics at the <a target="_blank" href="https://www.unimi.it/en">Università degli Studi di Milano</a> working as a part of the <a target="_blank" href="n3pdf.mi.infn.it/">N3PDF</a> project.
+My main research interests lie in the area of the theory of strong interactions (in particular QCD) and Machine Learning.
+Have a look <a target="_blank" href="https://radonirinaunimi.github.io/myResume/">here</a> for a short resume.
 </p>
 <p align="justify">
 If I am not doing physics or coding, I am a bookworm (I like very much reading).
 I am also passionate about GNU/linux in gerenal, you can check my <a target="_blank" href="https://crispgm.com/page/the-fascinating-arch-linux-rice.html">RICE</a> <a target="_blank" href="https://github.com/Radonirinaunimi/dotfiles">here</a> where I include all my dotfiles.
 I also enjoy watching movies, wandering in parks, and running at times to maintain a work-life balance.